nehaljwani/team.exiv2.org/book/IMaEA.md

 [TOC](#TOC)
 <div id="13-21"/>
-### 13.21 Licensing
+### 13.21 Licensing and Legal

-This is simply a legal minefield.
+Licensing is a legal minefield.
 Exiv2 is licensed under GPLv2.
 Until Exiv2 v0.26, Andreas offered a commercial license for Exiv2.
 The contract between Andreas and users is not the concern of the Exiv2 open-source project.

 In the days of the Commercial license, I made no distinction between open-source and commercial license users when it came to dealing with support and other requests.
 I felt that the commercial license freed the user from the obligations of GPL.
 However, it did not provide priority support, enhancement requests or any other benefit.

+The general subject of the legality of Exiv2 hasn't been explored.
+There has been an enormous discussion about the legality of reading ISOBMFF files.
+See [https://github.com/Exiv2/exiv2/issues/1229](https://github.com/Exiv2/exiv2/issues/1229#issuecomment-705350266).

+The ISOBMFF issue has caused me to wonder if Exiv2 is legal at all.
+I also wonder if any open source is legal!
+What makes something legal or illegal?
+Is everything legal until there is a law which declares it as illegal, or everything illegal until permitted by legislation?
+I suspect everything is legal until there is a legal precedent _legislation or court ruling_ to the contrary.

+Dealing with legal matters is not like reporting a bug.
+Exiv2 is an open-source project and we get a regular stream of issues reported on https://github.com/exiv2/exiv2.
+I acknowledge, investigate, reply and close the issue.
+By design, the process is focused on resolution.
+Legal processes are very different.
+When you ask for legal advice, you are instigating an open-ended process which will endlessly expand.

 [TOC](#TOC)
 <div id="13-22"/>